 Faroukh Naseem is a Saudi Arabian book lover.
 Who combines his love of books, the literature world and traveling on his blog.

 Faroukh has a dedicated audience.
-Follow his Instagram to see amazing photos of books and ideas for your next read.
+Follow him to see amazing photos of books and ideas for your next read.

 Resh started reading when she was very young, and the classics before she was a teenager.
 Today, she runs The Book Satchel.